apache/logging-log4j2/src/site/markdown/api-separation.md

 ## Using Log4j2 as a backend for Log4j1

-Some software may still depend on Log4j1, and in that case it may be infeasible to upgrade to Log4j2.
+Some software may still depend on Log4j1, and in some cases it may be infeasible to modify this software to migrate it to Log4j2.

+However, it may be possible to start using Log4j2 without modifying the application.

 Assuming that our code looks like the following:

 ```java
 import org.apache.log4j.Logger;